-In comparison with the Dell Latitude 7200, this laptop produces slightly lower benchmarks together with an identical CPU and chip set.
-Most users would never notice the difference between the two devices as it is a little bit slower when handling CPU intensive tasks.
+In comparison with the Dell Latitude 7200, this laptop produces slightly lower benchmarks together with an identical CPU and chipset.
+Most users would never notice the difference between the two devices as it is a little bit slower when handling CPU-intensive tasks.

 The SSD in Latitude 5300 helps redress the balance much better than what applies in Latitude 7200.
-Even though the machine is a little slower at writing, it’s 1GB/s is faster at reading.
+Even though the machine is a little slower at writing, its 1GB/s is faster at reading.
 The machine has a read performance of 2,770 MBps.
 With continuous use, the machine’s battery lasts more than four hours.
 You can hardly use it for a full day irrespective of screen brightness, although you can conveniently charge it quickly.

 Its primary disadvantage with the performance column is its integrated GPU; the 5300 doesn’t break any speed records.
 You will only have to ignore Intel’s old graphics technology.
 The Dell Latitude 5300 2-in-1 is an excellent performer, pretty well as perfect as most desktop systems.

 Compared with the other former two machines, the Dell Latitude 5300 2-in-1 laptop is a little expensive due to what it offers.
 Hopefully, in the future, Dell’s company will make it more competitively priced.
-The machine gets lots of things done the right way as it provides a system that offers a tablet capability and still making the device more useful as a laptop.
+The machine gets lots of things done the right way as it provides a system that offers a tablet capability and still makes the device more useful as a laptop.

 Given the usefulness of a Windows laptop versus a Windows tablet, the Dell latitude 5300 2-in-1 laptop has got the balance right.
 This device is likely to be a good laptop with most users outweighing the tablet use significantly.
-Those willing to purchase a Windows tablet, for whatever reason, you should conveniently pick the Latitude model.
+Those willing to purchase a Windows tablet, for whatever reason, should conveniently pick the Latitude model.

 When you continuously use the tablet or tent mode most of the time and want a useable laptop, 5300 is an ideal solution for you.
 The most concern about the design is its slightly curved screen.